-As week 17 comes and goes, you are probably feeling much more comfortable with your pregnancy and dealing with symptoms.
-You are starting to show and look more like a pregnant woman rather than a woman who is over eating.
-Ultrasounds, tests and routine check-ups should be apart of your weekly life as you continue to get more excited about the birth of your child.
+As week 17 comes and goes, you are probably feeling much more comfortable with your pregnancy and dealing more easily with your symptoms.
+You are starting to show, and you look more like a pregnant woman than a woman who is overeating.

 Symptoms and Body Changes at 17 Weeks

 At 17 weeks you will begin to show.
 Your abdomen grows as your internal organs move around, providing space for the uterus and baby.
 Your uterus begins pushing your intestines up and outwards, towards the sides of your abdomen, allowing you to feel your uterus more when you’re standing rather than sleeping or lying down.